 US survey has suggested that college students are illegally boosting

-their brainpower by using 'smart drugs' like Ritalin and Aderall.
+their brainpower by using ‘smart drugs’ like Ritalin and Adderall.

 Alan DeSantis, professor of Communications at the University of Kentucky, decided to study